humansinstitute/beacon-app/README.md

 ## Beacon App

-Is the open soruce code behind a reference implementation for beacon.
+Is the open source code behind a reference implementation for beacon.
 It will provide both WhatsApp and Signal gateways to access your Nostr based Beacon account.

 - Beacon-App: defines the agent framework to manage your requests and deliver specific user flows for different pre-defined experiences inside the app.
-- Beacon-signer: is a remote signing server which ca either be self hosted on a laptop and provides signing of Beacon activities cordinated via NostrMQ and gateways.
+- Beacon-signer: is a remote signing server which can either be self hosted on a laptop and provides signing of Beacon activities cordinated via NostrMQ and gateways.